ionkins/2ojuly/README.md

 # Sadiya's Birthday Repository 🎉

-Welcome to this absolutely crucial GitHub repository, meticulously crafted for the grand occasion of Sadiya Rehman's birthday (and oh, for "educational purposes" too, we guess).
+Welcome to this absolutely crucial GitHub repository, meticulously crafted for the grand occasion of Sadiya Rahman's birthday (and oh, for "educational purposes" too, we guess).

 ## Purpose